opennetworkinglab/sdfabric-tutorial/EXERCISE-2.md

 You should also see warning messages such as:

 ```
-[ForwardingObjectiveTranslator] Cannot translate DefaultForwardingObjective: unsupported forwarding function type 'PSEUDO_WIRE'...
+[ForwardingObjectiveTranslator] Cannot translate DefaultForwardingObjective: unsupported forwarding function type 'org.stratumproject.fabric.tna.behaviour.pipeliner.ForwardingFunctionType@52b0744f...
 ```

-This is normal, as not all SD-Fabric features are supported in `fabric.p4`.
+This is normal, as not all SD-Fabric features are supported in `fabric_v1model.p4`.
 One of such feature is [pseudo-wire] (L2 tunneling across the L3 fabric).
 You can ignore that.

-This error is generated by the Pipeliner driver behavior of the `fabric` pipeconf, which recognizes that the given flow objective cannot be translated.
+This error is generated by the Pipeliner driver behavior of the `fabric.bmv2` pipeconf, which recognizes that the given flow objective cannot be translated.

 #### Check configuration in ONOS